 Your interventional radiologist will determine whether the clot will be best treated by a clot-dissolving medication, by breaking it up with a mechanical device, or both.

 In chemical thrombolysis, clot-dissolving medications are delivered through the catheter over a few or several minutes.
-Removal of the clot from the vessel by chemical thrombolysis or a mechanical device is a relatively quick procedure (usually completed in less than one hour) and generally does not require a lengthy hospital stay.
+Removal of the clot from the vessel by chemical thrombolysis or a mechanical device is a relatively quick procedure (usually completed within one to two hours) and generally does not require a lengthy hospital stay.

 What will I experience during and after the procedure?